 git clone https://github.com/Chia-Network/chia-blockchain.git -b latest --recurse-submodules cd chia-blockchain sh install.sh . ./activate

 Now that the Chia CLI has been installed, we can install the GUI.
-You can skip this part if you plan on using the system just for plotting.
+You can skip this part if you use the system just for plotting.

 sh install-gui.sh cd chia-blockchain-gui npm run electron &

-Once finished, the GUI window will open and prompt you to set up a new private key or import one from a 24-phrase mnemonics.
+Once finished, the GUI window will open and prompt you to set up a new private key or import one from a 24-phrase mnemonic.

-If you’re creating a new waller, then you should generate a new private key and note down the mnemonic on a piece of paper.
+If you’re creating a new wallet, you should generate a new private key and note down the mnemonic on paper.

 If you already have a 24-phrase mnemonic, you will need to add the phases like you would in Windows.

-Once installed, you would have the Chia client up and running.
+Once installed, you will have the Chia client up and running.
 You will need to wait a bit for your client to sync with the blockchain before you can begin farming.

 cd chia-blockchain . ./activate cd chia-blockchain-gui npm run electron &

-To skip the manual copy and pasting, you can create a .sh file similar to the one used for installing Chia.
+To skip the manual copy and paste, you can create a .sh file similar to the one used for installing Chia.